mattwarren/mattwarren.github.io/_posts/2014-09-01-stackoverflow-performance-lessons-part-1.md

 ### **Measure, profile and display**

-As shown by the development of Opserver, they care about <a target="_blank">measuring performance accurately</a> even (or especially) in production.
-Take a look at the images below and you can see not only the detailed level of information they keep, but how it is displayed in a way that makes is easy to see what is going on (there are also <a href="http://imgur.com/a/dawwf" target="_blank">more screenshots<a /> available).
+As shown by the development of Opserver, they care about measuring performance accurately even (or especially) in production.
+Take a look at the images below and you can see not only the detailed level of information they keep, but how it is displayed in a way that makes is easy to see what is going on (there are also <a href="http://imgur.com/a/dawwf" target="_blank">more screenshots</a> available).

 <a href="http://imgur.com/a/dawwf" target="_blank"><img src="http://i.imgur.com/HHvv83i.png"/></a>